OffBroadway/cubeboot/README.md

 ## Usage

-Flash the latest build to your Qoob Pro as a BIOS.
+Flash the latest build to your Qoob Pro or Viper as a BIOS.
 The `_lz` version is intended for the Qoob SX but I haven't figured out how to flash it yet.